redis/ioredis/API.md

 to the Redis server has been established).
 If this option is false, when execute the command when the connection isn't ready, an error will be returned.
   - \[connectTimeout=10000\] `number` - The milliseconds before a timeout occurs during the initial connection to the Redis server.
+  - \[autoResubscribe=true\] `boolean` - After reconnected, if the previous connection was in the subscriber mode, client will auto re-subscribe these channels.
   - \[lazyConnect=false\] `boolean` - By default,
 When a new `Redis` instance is created, it will connect to Redis server automatically.
 If you want to keep disconnected util a command is called, you can pass the `lazyConnect` option to